op-cellar-git/eurlex-xml-format/new/filtering_rules/README.md

 -   `to_be_indexed`: the annotated property is included in the indexation notice.
 -   `is_concept_hierarchy`: triggers the serialization of a nested concept hierarchy.
 This serialization replaces the former "facet" and "level" representation.

-Based on these annotations and taking into account all the exceptions for a given class, the Eurlex Service determines which metadata to aggregate in its RDF model.
+Based on rules and taking into account all the exceptions for a given class, the Eurlex Service determines which metadata to aggregate in its RDF model.
 ### Example of entry in JSON:
 ```
 {